blct-w/Pedrl-Algorithm/README.md

 2. If you want to use this test program as a Restful API service of viewshed analysis, follow the instructions here:
 ![Instructions](./README_IMG/instructions.png "")

-3. If you would like to repeat the experiment in paper "Fast approximate viewshed analysis based on regular grid digital elevation model——X-type partition proximity-direction-elevation spatial reference line algorithm", please click the link like in the picture below.
+3. If you would like to repeat the experiments in paper "Fast approximate viewshed analysis based on regular grid digital elevation model——X-type partition proximity-direction-elevation spatial reference line algorithm", please click the link like in the picture below.
 The results of the experiment are saved in the form of the CSV file in "./RunningLog/".
 Clicking on the link just starts the experiment, and you must wait for the experiment to complete before completing the evaluation.
 Please pay attention to whether the size of the report file continues to grow.
 When it stops growing, it indicates that an experiment has ended.
 Due to the huge amount of computation, these experiments are very time-consuming, depending on the computer performance, usually more than 6 hours.
 ![instructions2.png](./README_IMG/instructions2.png "")

 # About the code